ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/ag-grid-design-system/index.md

 <image-caption src="ag-grid-design-system/resources/FDS-Example.png" alt="AG Grid Design System" constrained="false" centered="true"></image-caption>

 The AG Grid design system replicates the Alpine & Alpine Dark AG Grid themes within [Figma](https://www.figma.com/).
-These default themes can be extended with Figma variables to match any existing visual design or create entrirely new AG Grid themes.
+These default themes can be extended with Figma variables to match any existing visual design or create entirely new AG Grid themes.

-The design system has been built from the ground up to be consistent with the javasvscript library, aiding in the designer - developer handoff process.
+The design system has been built from the ground up to be consistent with the javascript library, aiding in the designer - developer handoff process.

 ## Video introduction & Figma documentation